Pablo Morales: Biography

 Morales attended Bellarmine College Preparatory, in San Jose, California, and trained under the supervision of Larry Rogers.

-Morales won a relay gold and two silver medals swimming butterfly at the 1984 Olympics in Los Angeles and set the world record in the 100-meter butterfly at the US Olympic Trials that year with a time of 53.38 seconds, as well as setting relay records with teammates Rick Carey, Steve Lundquist and Rowdy Gaines.
+Morales won a relay gold and two silver medals swimming butterfly at the 1984 Olympics in Los Angeles and set the world record in the 100-meter butterfly at the US Olympic Trials that year with a time of 53.38 seconds, breaking the former record of American Olympic teammate Matt Gribble, who finished second.
+At the trials, Morales also set relay records with teammates Rick Carey, Steve Lundquist and Rowdy Gaines.
 After losing the 100-meter butterfly world record to German swimmer Michael Gross in 1984, he regained it in 1986 with a swim of 52.84 seconds.
 This record stood until 1995.

 In 1988, on the heels of a record 11th National Collegiate Athletic Association (NCAA) individual championship at Stanford University, Morales surprisingly failed to qualify for the 1988 Olympics.

 After briefly retiring from the sport to pursue a JD degree at Cornell Law School in Ithaca, New York, Morales returned to swimming and qualified for the 1992 Olympics in Barcelona, where he was the US team captain and captured gold in the 100-meter butterfly.

 Coaching career

-Morales is currently the head women's swimming and diving coach at the University of Nebraska-Lincoln.
+Since 2001, Morales is the current head women's swimming and diving coach at the University of Nebraska.
+He was previously the head women's swimming and diving coach at San Jose State from 1998 to July 2001.